sonic-net/SONiC/doc/nat/nat_design_spec.md

 #### 3.4.4.2 NAT entries for UDP traffic
 Unlike TCP traffic, UDP traffic has no connection establishment phase.
 The first UDP packet in a session originated in the private zone raises a NAT miss on reaching the NAT router.
-The UDP connection entry is created in the tracking table and SNAT translation is applied on the connection.
+The UDP connection entry is created in the tracking table and the SNAT translation is applied on the connection.
 NatSyncd considers the UDP connections that have the conntrack entry state as SNAT and adds them to the APP_DB.
 The timing out of the UDP connections in the conntrack table is the responsibility of the NatOrch.

 #### 3.4.4.3 NAT entries for ICMP traffic
-ICMP query messages and responses (like echo requests/responses) resulting in the NAT miss are also subjected to dynamic SNAT with a mapping to the overloaded ICMP identifier on the public IP from the local ICMP identifier and private IP.
+ICMP query messages and responses (like echo requests/responses) resulting in the NAT miss are also subjected to dynamic SNAT with a translation from the local ICMP identifier and private IP to the overloaded ICMP identifier on the public IP .

-ICMP traffic that needs to be NAT translated (crossing across different zones) is software forwarded in the Linux kernel.
+NAT translation of the ICMP traffic is always done in the Linux kernel.
+ICMP traffic crossing the zones is trapped to the CPU.
 ICMP NAT/NAPT entries hence are not added to hardware.

 Using tools like Ping and Traceroute from internal hosts destined to external public IP addresses should work with NAT translations.